No Cost Solutions and Technical Assistance

 6. How Well Did This Work - Evaluation

 Evaluation is an important part of the Program.
-Communities that get WSDOT Safe Routes to School Funding are required to evaluate the number of children walking and biking to school before and after their projects using the In-Class Survey Form and Parent Survey Form.
-Below are some links to the forms and instructions.
+Communities that get WSDOT Safe Routes to School Funding are required to evaluate the number of children walking and biking to school before and after their projects using the In-Class Survey Form.
+Below are some links to evaluation forms and instructions.

 Learn more about Safe Routes to School